Manumarzo/AudioTTo/README.md

 - 🖼️ optionally integrates **PDF slides** into the LaTeX document
 - 🧹 performs full **cleanup** of intermediate files

-> **Note:** The output and messages are in Italian, but Whisper automatically detects the language.
-Just translate the prompt and messages if you want to try another language.
+> **Note:** The GUI is in English.
+Whisper automatically detects the audio language, and the generated notes will be in the same language as the audio.

 ---